dynamiccreator/aliwa-server/README.md

 3.(optional) test it with curl: `curl --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getblockcount", "params":[] }' -H 'content-type: text/plain;' http://user:password@127.0.0.1:36657/` (adapt user and password ;) )

-4.Modify rpcuser and rpcpassword in the alias.conf file

-5.Copy alias.conf file into .aliaswallet folder and restart the wallet afterwards

-6.Add a mariadb database with user and password
+4. Add a mariadb database with user and password

-7.Import aliwa_server.sql to the database
+5. Import aliwa_server.sql to the database

-8.Modify config.js (user,password etc.)
+6. Modify config.js (user,password etc.)

 9.`npm install` (in this folder)